-After years not getting a good night’s sleep thanks to sleep apnea, you’ve been fitted with a continuous positive airway pressure machine, or CPAP.
+After years of not getting a good night’s sleep thanks to sleep apnea, you’ve been fitted with a continuous positive airway pressure machine or CPAP.
 Things are going well.
-Your partner no longer complains about loud snoring and you’re feeling more well-rested.
 There’s just one concern.
 Each morning, you wake up with a dry mouth.

 How a CPAP Machine Works